RoboJackets/software-training-old/projects/week_1/Instructions.md

 Now you should be able to drive the robot around and see the tag detections visualized in the rviz window.

-If everything's working correctly, you'll see something like this:
+If everything's working correctly, you'll see something like this the gif below.
+The blue box is where the tag actually is, and the green box is where your code says it is.
+If your code is correct, the two boxes should completely overlap, looking like one teal box.

 ![Working code demo](working-demo.gif)